RHeimbeck/SimpleInventory/README.md

 The automatic data expiring service runs in its own thread, and wakes up once a second to check for expired data.

 The unit tests were implemented in their own directory, separate from the main project code, as is standard practice for code and test separation/organization.
 There is a separate unit test file for each of the API methods.
+The unit test cover just the basic, positive test cases at this time.
+This was a trade-off for time to complete this demo project.

 ### Assumptions for this Simple Inventory ASP.Net application
 1. Inventory items are only specified by their "label" attribute.